DanielStai/blog-posts/clbd8kcwo000108l52foh4p7q.md

 ![creating new project](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/efoly5po6vey6ppc2yrw.png align="left")

 With our project up and running, we now need to create a database.
-Indeed after confirming project creation, we are now redirected to a "Create database" page.
+Indeed after confirming project creation, we are now redirected to a "Create a database" page.
 Let's click on "Build Database" and create a database for our project.

 ![create database](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/wvtgazuk6m8mg5mn6lc5.png align="left")